Raathigesh/majestic/README.md

 `--port` - Will use this port if available, else Majestic will pick another free port.

 `--debug` - Will output extra debug info to console.
 Helps with debugging.

+`--version` - Will print the version of Majestic and will exit

 ### Contribute